💻 software-dev

 user-c9d205 20 February, 2020, 20:21:03

-Hi @user-c9d205 until @papr responds: the recordings will never start at the exact same time (although 4 seconds seems uncommon to me).
+Hi @user-c9d205 until @user-e3f20f responds: the recordings will never start at the exact same time (although 4 seconds seems uncommon to me).
 We match timestamps of every video in order to match frames and pupil/gaze data afterwards.
-So you should not rely on any workflow that requires the world and eye videos to start simultaneuously. @user-c5fb8b Thanks for the response, I was expecting one second mismatch maximum, but I consistently get 4 seconds mismatch, is there anything that can be done?
+So you should not rely on any workflow that requires the world and eye videos to start simultaneuously. @user-e91538 Thanks for the response, I was expecting one second mismatch maximum, but I consistently get 4 seconds mismatch, is there anything that can be done?

 user-220849 20 February, 2020, 23:04:24